harleydutton/tabula-rasa/Chapters/Checks/Outcome.md

+---
+aliases:
+  - Successes
+  - Success
+---
-After a [[Checks|Check]] is rolled, count up the successes.
+After a [[Checks|Check]] is rolled, count up the successes based on [[Difficulty]].
 The number of successes determines the outcome.

 | Successes      | Outcome         |
 | -------------- | --------------- |